openxla/stablehlo/docs/compatibility.md

 and we can have a discussion about supporting it ([#1247](https://github.com/openxla/stablehlo/issues/1247)).

-**Compatibility for the StableHLO dialect** is not a goal.
-StableHLO dialect is optimized for convenience, which means that it makes some choices which are incompatible with stability (e.g. it only has the latest versions of ops/attributes/types, it uses upstream attributes/types where possible, etc).
-As a result, even though the StableHLO dialect can be serialized, we don't offer any compatibility guarantees for the resulting payloads.
-When such guarantees are needed, please use VHLO instead as described above.

 ## Tests

 We have a compatibility suite in [stablehlo/testdata](../stablehlo/testdata) that consists of several thousand files dumped from JAX tests.
-For every pull request, we are testing that deserialization of the corresponding VHLO payloads at HEAD produces programs which are syntactically identical to the corresponding programs that were serialized by the latest release of libStablehlo.
+For every pull request, we are testing that deserialization of the compatibility suite at HEAD produces StableHLO programs which are syntactically identical to the original StableHLO programs that were serialized by the latest release of libStablehlo.

 ## Future work